Frolotey1/UNTS/README.md

 # C++
 Project was written on `C++` and based on `C++17` standard.
 # All structures from UNTS
+You can see the list of the structures, which were united from `STL structures`.
 1. std::set + std::array → `unique_array`
 2. std::set + std::priority_queue → `unique_priority_queue`
 3. std::array + std::list → `static_list`